Written and Created by PaperCraftCentral Susan

 Next I selected some papers from the Stampin' Up!
-Patterns Pack II Designer Series Paper.
+Patterns Pack II Designer Series Paper (retired).
 I made a grey paper ribbon and a yellow one and adhered them down in a similar place to the sketch lines.
-I added some faux stitching in Bravo Burgundy along the brayered edge.
+I added some faux stitching in Bravo Burgundy (retired) along the brayered edge.
 (You don't have to slavishly follow a card sketch.
-It's there to inspire, not to imprison your mojo!)
+It's there to inspire, not to imprison your poor little mojo!)

 Now it was time to choose an image to carry my sentiment and add some interest.
 I picked out an intricate circle stamp and stamped three of them in More Mustard, Bravo Burgundy and Not Quite Navy.
 I stamped the sentiment in Not Quite Navy or Bravo Burgundy to make a contrast with the inner circle colour.